Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

-.5cm \noi This is exactly as Mostow did in his celebrated paper \cite{Mo}, (see also \cite{Mo1}) and is presented in an adapted form in Thurston notes \cite{Th1} Corollary 5.9.3.
-Since we can define this extension for every point in the solenoidal boundary $\sS^{n-1}\times\widehat{\pi_1(M)}$, one obtains for each $(\gamma,\mathfrak{g})$ a ``boundary'' map:
+For each $(\gamma,\mathfrak{g})$, the map $\partial{F_{(\gamma,\mathfrak{g})}}$ has the following properties: \begin{enumerate} \item It is a homeomorphism of the boundary solenoid. \item It restricts to a quasi-conformal map from the sphere $\sS^{n-1}_{\mathfrak{h}}$ to the sphere $\sS^{n-1}_{j(\gamma)\cdot\mathfrak{h}\cdot\mathfrak{g}^{-1}}\,$, with respect to their natural conformal structures. \end{enumerate} The proof of both items is identical (in a leafwise sense) to the original one given by Mostow in \cite{Mo}, and is a consequence of geometric properties of hyperbolic geometry as explained in \cite{Th1}, Corollaries 5.9.5 and 5.9.6.
+We omit the details.\end{proof} \begin{theorem}[Ergodicity of the laminated geodesic flow] Let $(\cL,g)$ be a compact hyperbolic McCord solenoidal manifold so that $\cL$ is a principal fiber bundle with fiber the Cantor group $\wg_\alpha$.
+Let $T^1\cL$ be the laminated unit tangent bundle of $\cL$.
+Then, the laminated geodesic flow $g_t:T^1\cL\to{T^1\cL}$ is ergodic with respect to the product measure $\nu=\mu\times\rm{d}\mathbf{h}$, where $\mu$ is Lebesgue measure on the unit sphere bundle and $\rm{d}\mathbf{h}$ is Haar measure on $\wg_\alpha$ \end{theorem}

-For each $(\gamma,\mathfrak{g})$, the map $\partial{F_{(\gamma,\mathfrak{g})}}$ has the following properties: \begin{enumerate} \item It is a homeomorphism of the boundary solenoid. \item It restricts to a quasi-conformal map from the sphere $\sS^{n-1}_{\mathfrak{h}}$ to the sphere $\sS^{n-1}_{j(\gamma)\cdot\mathfrak{h}\cdot\mathfrak{g}^{-1}}\,$, with respect to their natural conformal structures. \end{enumerate} The proof of both items is identical (in a leafwise sense) as the original one given by Mostow in \cite{Mo}, and are a consequence of geometric properties of hyperbolic geometry as explained in \cite{Th1}, Corollaries 5.9.5 and 5.9.6.
-We omit the details.\end{proof} \noi The following lemma and its corollary are a consequence of the {\it Ergodic Theorem} of the leafwise geodesic flow adapted to compact, minimal hyperbolic laminations, with a Cantor group and Haar measure transversal structures. \noi The corollary also uses the Rademacher-Stepanov theorem (\cite{RM}, \cite{Ste}, \cite{Va} page 97) which implies that quasi-conformal self-maps of the sphere are differentiable a.e. with respect to Lebesgue measure.
+\noi To motivate the proof, for $n=2$, let's refer to the following theorem in \cite{ADMV}: \begin{theorem}[Theorem 1 in \cite{ADMV}] If $\mathcal{F}$ is a minimal Riemannian foliation of a closed manifold $M$ by hyperbolic surfaces, then the horocycle flow $h_s^+$ on the unit tangent bundle $\hat M = T^1\mathcal{F}$ is strictly ergodic \ie it is minimal and the and uniquely ergodic with unique invariant measure the measure that is locally the product of Liouville measure in the unit tangent bundles of the leaves and the. transversal Haar measure inherited by the Riemannian foliation.
+In particular, the geodesic flow on the unit tangent bundle $\hat M = T^1\mathcal{F}$ is ergodic.
+For the special case of the unit tangent bundle of Sullivan's universal hyperbolic surface $\cL_\mathcal{h}$ (\ref{UHL}) minimality of the horocycle flow (\ie Hedlund's theorem) was proven in \cite{MMV}. \end{theorem}